makinacorpus/makina-states/doc/usage_docker/build_docker.rst

 All that the user has to do, is to copy the **_script/docker_build.sh** in his project and adapt it for it's need, basically, the only thing to change in a corpus based project is the test procedure.

+What you, as a regular user, will want to change is likely to be only a part of **Stage3**.

 How To
 ++++++++++